Costa Rica Coast to Coast | Bike Hike Kayak | Adventurous Ewe

 Training

-A bespoke training programme will be provided when join the team for this adventure to help you with your preparations.
+A bespoke trek training programme will be provided when join the team for this adventure to help you with your preparations together with some top tips.

-We also have exclusive offers with our Training Partners and Communities – Her Spirit and the Bath Kettlebell Society.
+We also have exclusive offers with our Training Partners and Communities – Her Spirit and the Peter Lant Training.
 For more info, please visit our Training and Preparation page.

-The more you are prepared, the more you will enjoy the challenge.
+The more you are prepared, the more you will enjoy the trip.

 Our motto is: Train hard, smile harder and enjoy the journey!